laith8910/Mixed-Messages-portfolio-project/README.md

-# The Bhasvic chronicles
+# Mixed Messages Project
-* This project has been completed as part of a full- stack development course at Codecademy *
+*This project has been completed as part of a full- stack development course at Codecademy*

 ## Introduction
 The aim of this project is to return a truly random message to the user, in this scenario that message is the outcome of achieving a paticular grade in an exam.
 The grade and outcomes are randomised, but higher grades achieve better outcomes.